 Nonetheless, the brain is not the only organ that produces serotonin, as this neurotransmitter is also found in the blood and the gut.

-One of the most common misconceptions surrounding this neurotransmitter is that it is responsible solely for elevating mood, when the truth is that it is also responsible for stimulating the production of digestive juices, constricting the blood vessels as well as sending messages between the cells present in the brain and the central nervous system (which is why it is referred to as a neurotransmitter).
+One of the most common misconceptions surrounding this neurotransmitter is that it is responsible solely for elevating mood, when the truth is that it is also responsible for stimulating the production of digestive juices, constricting the blood vessels.
+It also makes gut-brain connection possible as messages pass between the cells present in the brain and the central nervous system (which is why it is referred to as a neurotransmitter).

 An Insight Into The Study: Premises And Findings